-Oprah selects debut novel ‘Behold the Dreamers’ for book club
+Oprah selects ‘Behold the Dreamers’ for book club

 New York — Imbolo Mbue, whose debut novel “Behold the Dreamers” is Oprah Winfrey’s latest selection, owes her career in part to the talk-show host.